cmc333333/off-by-one/_posts/2013-11-14-parsing-legalese.md

 title: "Parsing Legalese: Rules for Rules"
 ---

 One of the core contributions found in the recently released [eregs](http://eregs.github.io/eregulations) project is a plain-text parser for regulations, also known as rules.
-This parser pulls structure from the documents such that each paragraph can be properly index; it discoveres citations between the paragraphs and to external works; it determines definitions and even calculates differences between versions of the regulation.
-Due to the nature of the enterprise, we cannot leave room for probablistic methods employed via machine learning.
+This parser pulls structure from the documents such that each paragraph can be properly index; it discovers citations between the paragraphs and to external works; it determines definitions and even calculates differences between versions of the regulation.
+Due to the nature of the enterprise, we cannot leave room for probabilistic methods employed via machine learning.
 Instead we retrieve all of the information through parsing, a rule-based approach to natural language processing.

 ## XML: So Much Structure, So Little Meaning